Water retention occurs when excess fluids build up inside your body.

 In one study, 17 volunteers took three doses of dandelion leaf extract over a 24-hour period.

-This leads to more fluid volume inside the body.
+This leads to more fluid volume inside your body.

-Bottom Line: Eating refined carbs can increase insulin levels in the body.
-Insulin increases the re-absorption of sodium in the kidneys, leading to increased fluid volume.
+Summary Eating refined carbs can increase insulin levels in your body, which, in turn, increases the reabsorption of sodium in the kidneys, leading to a higher fluid volume.

 Reducing water retention is something that hasn't been studied much.